Skip to content

 0.5 / 1

-The company commitments to incrementally increase certification but does not state by how much and by when.
+The company commits to incrementally increase certification but does not state by how much and by when.

 • Deforestation and biodiversity Deforestation and biodiversity